jimbobding/seasons/TESTING.md

 - The query filtering works and displays the correct categories and place the correct products within these categories.
 - If the user types something not applicable to the site they will be taken to the shop/products page where there is another query filter that allows the user to search by the categories the site offers.

-#### Bugs/Improvements
-- The horizontal rule on the product cards is not always in the same place due to the amount of text on each card.

- #### Fixes
-- This has not been fixed as of yet

 - **User Story**
 4. As a First Time Visitor, I want to be able to place products into my cart and browse the other items.